SystemsApproach/ops/provision.rst

 establishes baseline compliance.
 Each version if free to enhance their offering beyond this baseline, and these enhancements often take the form of additional features for provisioning and controlling a Kubernetes cluster.
-Our job, at the cloud management layer, is to provide operators with a means to expose and manage this heterogeneity.
-In short, "leveling up" the provisioning APIs is the primary challenge addressed in Section 3.2.
+Our job at the cloud management layer is to provide operators with a means to manage this heterogeneity.
+And as we'll see in Section 3.2, this is the primary challenge addressed by the Infrastructure-as-Code layer.

 3.1.4 Provisioning VMs
 ~~~~~~~~~~~~~~~~~~~~~~